cleesmith/picamera_motion_socket_flask/README.markdown

-* at night have server.py play a sound when a new image arrives, which could wake you up so you can then scream "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a partner, maybe, create a RPi robot with an attached pistol and the new Pigun module (be sure to set trigger=hair), name it Annie or Wyatt, imagine the fun as you try to bring the groceries inside while being fired at by your own robot
+* at night have server.py play a sound when a new image arrives, which could wake you up so you can then scream "Annie get your gun!" ... of course, the name of your heavily armed partner may vary ... in case you're without a partner, maybe, create a RPi robot with an attached pistol using the Pigun module (be sure to set trigger=hair), name it Annie or Wyatt, imagine the fun as you try to bring the groceries inside while being fired at by your own robot